berniewu2/WutheringWaveEchoScorer/README.md

 ```
 \create
 ```
-then select the character you want to analyze
+Then select the character you want to analyze

 7. Rename the image to `resonator.jpeg`

 ## 2. Clone & Install

-Tested on python 3.10.6
+Tested on Python 3.10.6

 1. Clone
 ```
 git clone git@github.com:berniewu2/WutheringWavesEchoScorer.git
 cd WutheringWavesEchoScorer
 ```
-2. move image into the folder
+2. Move the image into the folder

 3. Install dependency